strubell/11-767/labs/01_pytorch_ffnns.md

     - FLOPs on the x axis and accuracy on the y axis
     - Latency on the x axis and accuracy on the y axis
     - FLOPs on the x axis and latency on the y axis

+    Discuss your results.
 7. Train and evaluate your model in both modalities using a variety of widths.
-Report the parameter counts, and generate the same three plots as in (6).
+Report the parameter counts, and generate the same three plots as in (6), and discuss.

 Varying the input size
 ----